 The Licensed Practical Nurse pursuing completion of registered nursing education (transition student) must meet the same admission eligibility requirements as the registered nursing student.
-Admission Eligibility Requirements must be completed by November 1st prior to spring admission to the nursing program.
+Admission Eligibility Requirements must be completed by November 1st prior to spring admission to the Nursing Program.
 (See Registered Nursing Program Admission Requirements listed above).

-The transition student must satisfactorily complete the registered nursing program admission application requirements by the November 1st deadline for spring admission to the nursing program.
+The transition student must satisfactorily complete the registered Nursing Program admission application requirements by the November 1st deadline for spring admission to the Nursing Program.
 (See Registered Nursing Program Admission Requirements listed above).

 The transition student must have a current LPN or LVN license in good standing (no disciplinary action against license).
-The transition student is given credit for Level I, Semester I based on LPN Licensure and enters the registered nursing program at Level I, Semester II.
+The transition student is given credit for Level I, Semester I based on LPN Licensure and enters the registered Nursing Program at Level I, Semester II.
 The transition student must successfully complete Level I, Semester II and Level II, Semesters III and IV.

-To receive credit for courses transferred from other colleges to the NMJC Nursing Program, the course grade must be a C or higher.
+To be considered for credit, courses transferred from other colleges to the NMJC Nursing Program must have a grade of C or higher.

-The transition student should make an appointment with the Director of Allied Health to discuss application and admission eligibility requirements.
+The transition student should make an appointment with the Director of Nursing to discuss application and admission eligibility requirements.